unawarexi/FullStack-Origintail-WallletQuery/README.md

-# Foundry Origintail Wallet Query
+# FullStack Origintail Blockchain Wallet Query

 A full-stack application for querying and crawlling wallet transactions and NFTs with a React frontend and Node.js backend.